Arquisoft/wiq_es05c/README.md

 This repo is a basic application composed of several components.

 - **Gateway service**.
 Express service that is exposed to the public and serves as a proxy to the two previous ones.
 - **User service**.
-Express service that handles the insertion of new users in the system.
+Express service that handles the insertion of new users in the system. :mens:
 - **Auth service**.
-Express service that handles the authentication of users.
+Express service that handles the authentication of users. :no_pedestrians:
 - **QuestionsService**.
-Express service that manages the search for questions and answers, their insertion into the database and their obtaining from the database.
+Express service that manages the search for questions and answers, their insertion into the database and their obtaining from the database. :question:
 - **HistoryService**.
 Express service that handles the game results of the logged-in player :bar_chart:
 - **RoomService** .
 Express service that is responsible for managing the multiplayer functionality of the game. :door: :couple:
 - **Webapp**.
 React web application that uses the gateway service to allow basic login and new user features.